mauricechiodo/eim-case-studies/course/finance/cdos/cdogaussian/gaussianCDO/marginaldistributions.md

 [1]  David X. Li.
 Constructing a Credit Curve. *Credit Risk, A Risk Special Report,* pages 40-44, November 1998.

 [2] David X. Li.
-On Default Correlation: A copula function approach.
-Journal of Fixed Income,: (4):43-54, April 2000.
+On Default Correlation: A copula function approach. *Journal of Fixed Income,*: (4):43-54, April 2000.

 [3] Robert Geske.
 The Valuation of Corporate Liabilities as Compound Options. *Journal of Financial and Quantitative Analysis,* 12(04):541-552, 1977.